Can indoor cats get worms?

 There are approximately 5,000 species of tapeworm in the world, each of which has a specific host, only a small number of tapeworms infect cats.

 The two most common tapeworms found in cats are dipylidium caninum and taenia taeniaeformis.
-Distribution of both dipylidium caninum and taenia taeniaeformis is worldwide.
+The distribution of both dipylidium caninum and taenia taeniaeformis is worldwide.
 Both species live in the cat for up to three years.

 Once inside the flea larvae, the tapeworm larvae migrate to the body cavity where it remains during the larval transformation into an adult flea.